Advances critical, independent and inter-disciplinary work that interrogates contemporary cities

 Investigates the scale, causes and impacts of urbanisation across the globe

-Myrdle Court Press advances critical, independent and inter-disciplinary work that interrogates contemporary cities.
-It was founded by Deepa Naik and Trenton Oldfield in 2009 to redress the incongruous situation that as the rate and scale of urbanisation rapidly increases, global corporations and their academics dominate the discourse on 'cities', and independent critical platforms are narrowing.
+Myrdle Court Press (MCP) advances critical interrogations of contemporary cities.
+MCP redresses the incongruous situation that as the rate and scale of urbanisation increases, global corporations and their academics dominate the discourse on 'cities'.
+It was founded by Deepa Naik and Trenton Oldfield in 2009.

 Myrdle Court Press is particularly interested in challenging The Urban Industry.
 It privileges lived knowledge; the ideas of the oppressed and overlooked; the voices of resistance and those who unequivocally problematise status quo understandings of cities.